alexander-stolz/limioptic/README.md

-Under some Linux systems there is a known bug which causes the vtkRenderWindowInteractor to slowing down the program enormous.
+Under some Linux systems there is a known bug which causes the vtkRenderWindowInteractor to slow down the program enormously.

 Installation (Windows):
 1. Download the Limioptic 2 folder